mozilla/grcov/README.md

 The design of generated badges is taken from `shields.io` but may not be updated immediately if there is any change.
 Using their endpoint method is recommended if other badges from their service are used already.

+### Enabling symlinks on Windows

+`grcov` uses symbolic links to avoid copying files, when processing directories of coverage data.
+On Windows, by default, creating symbolic links to files requires Administrator privileges.
+(The reason is to avoid security attacks in applications that were designed before Windows added support for symbolic links.)

+When running on Windows `grcov` will attempt to create a symbolic link.
+If that fails then `grcov` will fall back to copying the file.
+Copying is less efficient but at least allows users to run `grcov`. `grcov` will also print a warning when it falls back to copying a file, advising the user either to enable the privilege for their account or to run as Administrator.

+You can enable the "Create Symbolic Links" privilege for your account so that you do not need to run as Administrator to use `grcov`.

+1. Click Start, then select "Local Group Policy Editor".
+Or just run `gpedit.msc` to open it directly.
+1. In the navigation tree, select "Computer Configuration", "Windows Settings", "Security Settings", "Local Policies".
+1. In the pane on the right, select "Create symbolic links" and double-click it.
+1. Click "Add User or Group", and add your account.
+1. Log out and then log back in.

 #### Example